 Two things came to mind while writing this article.
 First, I am getting old – man oh man – it was over 22 years ago when I purchased my first bread machine.
 And two?
 That original bread machine is still running although these days I use a more sleek, compact model but even so, my Oster is over ten years old.

 If you do not already have a bread machine, why not run on over to the local thrift shop or Goodwill and pick up a pre-owned machine for $10 or less to get you started.
+Bread is so easy to make at home and you can save some money and get a loaf more comparable to higher-end store-bought breads.
 You just might get hooked!

 Is there a way to take the dough out just before the final rise to remove the paddles so the baked loaf will come out better and without the big holes is the bottom from removing the paddles after baking?